'Lemon' (2017) by Janicza Bravo

 When Isaac is in a good place (self-esteem-wise), he seeks out Alex's approval because he feels he deserves it, and it helps him solidify his own self-image.
 As Alex gets in his car after their initial encounter, Isaac tells him, "I feel like we'll have a lot to offer each other socially."
 I think he truly believes this when he says it.
 After the adult diaper audition, not so much.
 The adult diaper audition is a reality check.
 It reminds Isaac that he actually sucks and if Alex were around to see him pants-less, gibbering lines about incontinence, he would cringe with secondhand embarrassment.

 After Ramona officially leaves Isaac, he can't stop thinking about Cleo (Nia Long), the makeup artist he met on-set for the Hep C photoshoot.
-At Passover Dinner with his family, his sister asks, "are you depressed?"
+At Passover dinner with his family, his sister asks, "Are you depressed?"
 He replies with a monotone, "it's unclear."
 They ask him where Ramona is and he has several encounters with Dr. Gold (David Paymer), a family friend who can't stop lamenting over his impending divorce.
 Seeing all his bizarre family members coupled up as his own relationship crumbles makes Isaac something of an outsider in the once place where he ostensibly should belong.

 In an attempt to quell the loneliness, Isaac reaches out to Cleo, the beautiful makeup artist who was nice to him, even though he was socially weird around her ("My sister has a black son").
 They go on a few dates and each interaction is more awkward than the last.
 I think Cleo is one of those people who tries hard to give every person the benefit of the doubt until they make her so uncomfortable she has no choice but to shut it down immediately.
 Of course, this is what happens with Isaac.
 (When Aunt Lily tells you to run, you run, dammit).